ibm-cloud-docs/openshift/openshift_storage_portworx.md

 To install Portworx:

-1. [Follow the instructions](/docs/openshift?topic=openshift-helm#install_v3) to install the Helm version 3 client on your local machine.

-3. Open the Portworx service from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/portworx-enterprise){: external} and complete the fields as follows:
+1. Open the Portworx service from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/portworx-enterprise){: external} and complete the fields as follows:
    1. Select the region where your {{site.data.keyword.openshiftlong_notm}} cluster is located.
    2. Review the Portworx pricing information.
    3. Enter a name for your Portworx service instance.